+The origins of the name Loveys are with the Anglo-Saxon tribes of Britain.
+The name is derived from an Old English personal name Lufu which affectionately referred to Love.
 In this case, the name was a "personal name and pet name [Middle English love, luf(e), Old English lufu, from, love].
 Lufu was an A.-Saxon fem. name."

 The surname Loveys was adopted in England after the Norman Conquest of 1066.
 After the Norman Conquest, the Old English naming system gradually dissolved.
 Old English names became less common and were replaced by popular continental European names.
 The earliest surnames in England were found shortly after the Norman Conquest and are of Norman French rather than native English origins.

 However, two other sources disagrees with this generally accepted origin and in "this name relates not to the tender passion, but is an old modification of the French Loup, wolf."

 Early Origins of the Loveys family

 The surname Loveys was first found in Oxfordshire, where one of the first records of the family was listed in the Hundredorum Rolls of 1273 as a forename as in Love del Hok.
-The same rolls lists Alan le Love and Walter Love in Cambridgeshire
+The same rolls lists Alan le Love and Walter Love in Cambridgeshire.

 Another source claims "Love is an ancient Kentish surname.
 Reginald Love held property around Chatham and Rochester in the reign of Henry V. The Loves have long been an old Staplehurst [, Kent] family of gentry; a hundred years since there were several inscriptions to this family, some of them obliterated, in the church and churchyard."

 Up in Scotland, early records there revealed Thomas Lufe who appeared as witness in Glasgow, 1472, and Yhone Luyif was a tenant in the barony of Glasgow, 1521.
 William Lufe and Ranald Lufe were rebels at the horn in 1534, and John Lufe rendered to Exchequer the accounts of the bailies of the burgh of Renfrew in 1567.

 Important Dates for the Loveys family

 This web page shows only a small excerpt of our Loveys research.
 Another 93 words (7 lines of text) covering the years 1095, 1470, 1596, 1661, 1608, 1682, 1610, 1610 and are included under the topic Early Loveys History in all our PDF Extended History products and printed products wherever possible.

 Loveys Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Loveys has been spelled many different ways, including Love, Lufe, Luf and others.

 Early Notables of the Loveys family (pre 1700)

-Distinguished members of the family include Richard Love (1596-1661), an English churchman and academic, Master of Corpus Christi College, Cambridge, member of the Westminster Assembly, and Dean of Ely; Nicholas Love (1608-1682), an English lawyer, one of the Regicides of King Charles I of England, upon the Restoration, he escaped to...
-Another 106 words (8 lines of text) are included under the topic Early Loveys Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Richard Love (1596-1661), an English churchman and academic, Master of Corpus Christi College, Cambridge, member of the Westminster Assembly, and Dean of Ely; Nicholas Love (1608-1682), an English lawyer, one of the Regicides of King Charles I of England, upon the Restoration, he escaped to Switzerland where he died.

+Another 78 words (6 lines of text) are included under the topic Early Loveys Notables in all our PDF Extended History products and printed products wherever possible.